rudiansen/liteinventory-dw/README.md

-# Lite Inventory Application
+# Lite Inventory

-How to start the Lite Inventory Application application
+How to start the Lite Inventory application
 ---

 1. Run `mvn clean install` to build your application